Healthy Homes Assessment Pukerua Bay

 What We Do

-As building inspectors, we are experts in all components associated with professional house inspections.
-We’re here to ensure you make the best decision when purchasing your next property.
+As building inspectors we are experts in all aspects of expert home inspections.
+We’re there to ensure that you make the correct decision when buying your next home.

-We consider your investment to be a serious one We will conduct comprehensive examinations to make sure that you don’t get any unexpected or expensive surprise costs, meaning you are able to relax and focus on the exciting aspects of owning or purchasing an house.
+We take your investment seriously We conduct comprehensive examinations to make sure that you don’t get any unexpected or expensive expenses, which means you are able to relax and focus on the fun parts of purchasing or owning your own home.

-We offer a wide range of services to make sure that you are fully informed of the condition of any property you could be looking to purchase or sell as well as additional services.
+We specialise in a variety of services to ensure you are completely aware of the state of any property that you might be considering buying or selling as well as additional solutions.

-With our systematic method of conducting your home inspection and the latest software technology that incorporates digital images into the report, you can actually see any issues identified.
-Because of our comprehensive report, it’s no wonder we get so many clients recommending our services to their family and friends.
+With our systematic method of conducting your house inspection as well as the latest technology in software including digital photos imbedded into your reports, you are able to actually see any issues discovered.
+With our detailed report, it’s no wonder we get so many clients recommending our service to family and friends.

 • Pre Purchase & Pre Sale Reports